johndoe133/bygchatbot/README.md

 # Getting started
 How to run your own version of the bygchatbot

 IMPORTANT NOTE: Sometimes, when running the bot in the terminal, it will "pause".
-This is not because of the code, it has something to do with the terminal.
+This is not because of the code, is because of "quick edit" mode in the terminal.
 If you notice the bot not responding, simply go to the terminal and press any key to unpause it.
 This problem does not occur if run in visual studio code.
+If you wish to disable the quick edit mode, go to terminal properties and disable quick edit mode.
+This will stop the script from pausing.

 ## Setting up the telegram bot